psychemedia/island-storynotes/knighton-gorges-ghosts.md

 p.
 69

-The charter of Iſabella de Fortibus received ſeveral royal confirmations ; `[The preamble to the confirmation of Queen Elizabeth, in the records of the town, enumerates the ſeveral following Princes who had ratified the charter of the borough of Newport.
+The charter of Iſabella de Fortibus received ſeveral royal confirmations; `[The preamble to the confirmation of Queen Elizabeth, in the records of the town, enumerates the ſeveral following Princes who had ratified the charter of the borough of Newport.
 Elizabeth, by the grace of God, Queene of England, France, and Ireland, defender of the faith, Ke. beheld the charter of her brother Edward the vith.
 Edward vith. beheld the charter of his father “ Henrie the viiith.
 Henry the viiith, beheld the charter of Henry vii, Henry vii. beheld the charter * of Edward the iiijth, Edward the iiijth. behelde the charter of Richard the ijd.
 Richard the ijd. * behelde the charter of his graunt father Edward the iijd.
 Edward the iijd, behelde the charter of the good Ladye Iſabell de Fortibus, who, in her pure widoed, gave, granted, and confirmed the charter of Medyne, now comonlie called Newporte, to the balives and comburgeſyes of the ſame, as in the * ſaid charter hereafter ſhall and may more at large appeare.“ g]` that of Edward IV. included a grant of the forfeitures of outlaws, felons, fugitives, and of felo de ſe within the borough : and to the confirmations by Henry VII. and Edward VI, are added the petty cuſtoms within any port or creek of the iſland.